prvdmwrong/prvdmwrong/docs/reference/core/providers/use.md

 # use

 Uses a provider within Oh My Prvd.
-During ignition, Oh My Prvd will inject the dependencies your provider uses.
+During startup, Oh My Prvd will inject the dependencies your provider uses.

 === "Luau"